 Now i just tell her point blank i won’t do it.
 The cleaners bill gets too high lol.

 So honesty might just be the best option here.
-Usually people won’t make you take their beloved pet if you tell them point blank you don’t like it.posted almost 4 years ago
+Usually people won’t make you take their beloved pet if you tell them point blank you don’t like it.posted about 4 years ago

 if it was a dog i’d probably work in some dog whisperer training while i sit them. other animals ahhhh i dont know lolposted almost 4 years ago